Lightstreamer/Lightstreamer-example-StockList-client-node/README.md

 # Lightstreamer StockList Demo Client for Node.js #

-This project includes a demo client showing integration between Lightstreamer JavaScript Client Library and the Node.js platform.<br>
+This project includes a demo client showing integration between <b>Lightstreamer JavaScript Client Library</b> and the <b>Node.js</b> platform.<br>

-The example provides a very simple version of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript) in which only 3 items are subscribed and only the fields "stock_name" and "last_price" are retrieved.
+The example provides a very simple version of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript) in which only 3 items are subscribed and only the "stock_name" and "last_price" fields are retrieved.
 The update values are printed on the console.

 # Deploy #